-Fund distributions are generally taxable as ordinary income, qualified dividend income, or capital gains (or a combination), unless an investment is in an individual retirement account ("IRA") or other tax-advantaged account.
+Fund distributions are generally taxable as ordinary income or capital gains (or a combination), unless an investment is in an individual retirement account ("IRA") or other tax-advantaged account.
 Distributions on investments made through tax-deferred arrangements may be taxed later upon withdrawal of assets from those accounts.